 When babies first begin eating solids, they don't need much.
 Most of their nutrition will still come from breast milk or formula.
 Remember that your baby continues to require between 24 and 40 oz of breastmilk or formula daily.
 To start, offer about 1 teaspoon of solid food at a sitting.
 If the food is too thick, you can thin it with a little breastmilk, formula, or water.
 As your baby becomes more proficient at chewing and swallowing, you can adjust the consistency.
 Keep feeding as long as your little one keeps opening or reaching for the spoon—babies have a fantastic ability to self-regulate!

 Good foods for this age

 We recommend starting with a slightly sweet vegetable—carrot and sweet potato are great choices—or a non-sweet fruit, like avocado.
 While your baby will almost certainly love the sweet taste of a peach or mango, for some little ones, introducing super-sweet fruits right off the bat makes it harder to introduce veggies later.
-Some might go as far as to recommend avoiding fruits for weeks, but we like the 80/20 approach, rooted in common sense, balance and moderation.
+Some might go so far as to recommend avoiding fruits for weeks, but we like the 80/20 approach, rooted in common sense, balance and moderation.
 The basic idea is that most of the time you feed your baby real, whole foods, and for the other 20%, you can feel free to indulge!
-(We're talking birthday parties, barbeques, play dates...)
+(We're talking birthday parties, BBQs, play dates...)
 We're big fans of Leslie Schilling and Wendy Jo Peterson who also advocate for this idea in their book, Born to Eat: Whole, Healthy Foods From Baby’s First Bite.
 At the end of the day, there's no such thing as perfection and when it comes to feeding your child, you know best!

 But back to veggies.
 Your baby might surprise you with her love of green beans, peas, cauliflower… even spinach and beets!
 So feel free to offer them!